 A review is a public form of communication, so you have to reply to bad reviews publicly.
 However, if it’s not the only way you can communicate with the customer who left a bad review, it might be a good idea to also contact them in a more private way.

 Think about it this way: a reply is a public display of care for your customers and your business’ reputation.
 An email sent specifically to the customer is a great way to get things really done, make amends, or clear the air between you and the customer.

 - Don’t be taken for a ride.

-If you search a bit online for good replies to bad reviews, you will undoubtedly find instances of businesses debunking bad customers who took to online review to try and damage reputations for various nefarious reasons.
+If you search a bit online for good replies to bad reviews, you will undoubtedly find instances of businesses debunking bad customers who took to online reviews to try and damage reputations for various nefarious reasons.

 It pretty much boils down to this: some people are just bad.
-They make a bad decision, they behave badly, they make a scene at your business and then go online to vent and try to pin it on you.
+They make a bad decision, they behave badly, they make a scene at your business, and then go online to vent and try to pin it on you.
 You are under no obligation to take any of it.
 When you have nightmare customers who like to leave bad reviews, stick to the numbers one and four on this list, and debunk them.